gbremble/api-docs/source/v2/index.html.md

 # Introduction

 Welcome to the Guidebook Open API!
+THIS IS V2 of the INDEX API